On today’s date in 1959, Canadian actor Lorne Greene became a household name when the western drama Bonanza aired on television for the first time.

 Bonanza was the first western broadcast in colour.
 The series ran for 14 years and helped launched the acting careers of Greene, who played Pa Cartwright, and actors Michael Landon, Dan Blocker and Pernell Roberts.

 Greene was born Lyon Himan “Chaim” Greene on Feb.
 12, 1915, in Ottawa, Ont.
-He began acting while attending Canada’s Queen’s University and after graduation found a job in radio broadcasting.
+He began acting while attending Kingston, Ont.’s Queen’s University and after graduation found a job in radio broadcasting.
 His rich, deep, authoritarian voice quickly propelled him to prominence as Canada’s top newscaster.

 In 1969, he was appointed as an Officer of the Order of Canada for his services to the performing arts and community.

 2006 ACTORS STAMPS